Alaska Wing Civil Air Patrol

 Alaska Wing of Civil Air Patrol (CAP) is the highest echelon of Civil Air Patrol in the state of Alaska.
-Alaska Wing headquarters are located in Elmendorf Air Force Base.
+Alaska Wing headquarters are located in Joint Base Elmendorf–Richardson.
 Alaska Wing consists of over 700 cadet and adult members at 16 locations across the state of Alaska.

 Mission

 Civil Air Patrol has three primary missions: providing emergency services; providing cadet programs for youth; and providing aerospace education.

 Emergency services

 Civil Air Patrol provides emergency services, including: search and rescue missions; disaster relief, including providing air and ground transportation of emergency supplies and disaster relief officials to disaster areas; humanitarian services, including the transport of blood and human tissue; Air Force support; and counter-drug operations.

 Cadet programs

 Cadets aged 12 to 21 may participate in a 16-step cadet program which includes aerospace education, leadership training, physical fitness and moral leadership.

 Aerospace education

 CAP provides education for both CAP members and the general public; internal training is provided to cadets and senior members through the CAP program, while education is provided to the general public through workshops conducted through the education system.